-PO/PBI# (MRT ID#) Performance Target Comments Operations CPO 01 Cyber Security NNSA expects Honeywell to plan, resource and operate an effective and efficient cyber security program in accordance with the Annual Cyber Security Operating Plan, including KCP applicable OCIO/Cyber MYSO elements.
-Essential: Excellent All Cyber Security AOP elements have been GREEN for much of the year.
+PO/PBI# (MRT ID#) Performance Target Comments CPO 01 Plan, including KCP applicable OCIO/Cyber MYSO elements.
+All Cyber Security AOP elements have been GREEN for much of the year.
 A number of accomplishments stand out for the year: 1.
 FM&T's staff lead the NSE in the NNSA OCIO Continuous Monitoring project funded by OMB.
 2. Leadership in the NNSA OCIO Risk Based Cyber program has positively influenced much of the NSE.
 3. FM&T received positive recognition from the NNSA OCIO for the FY12 detection of the APT attack that caused ORNL to disconnect from the Internet.
-NNSA expects Honeywell to provide effective and efficient management of facility operations to include project management, facilities engineering, construction, maintenance, utilities management and asset management while reducing the direct cost.
-Essential: Excellent Facility Operations at the KCP is being well managed.
+CPO 02 Facilities efficient management of facility operations to include project management, facilities engineering, Essential: Excellent Facility Operations at the KCP is being well managed.
 KCP facilities engineering, maintenance, utilities management, and asset management continues to meet or exceed expectations.
 Effective project management was demonstrated on both small and large projects.
 FM&T is recognized for effectively managing the balance of maintaining a safe and secure facility while continuing to reduce costs within the Readiness in Technical Base and Facilities (RTBF).
 Facility-related capital and maintenance spending was limited to maintaining equipment and infrastructure in support of the mission and maintaining a safe and secure facility.
 Execution of the KCP Facility pause plan continues to be effectively managed.
-CPO 03 NNSA expects Honeywell to plan, resource and operate an effective and efficient physical security program in accordance with the Annual Physical Security Operating Plan, which includes KCP applicable DNS MYSO elements.
-Essential: Excellent Over the last year the FM&T Security organization has been actively engaged in construction activities, developing detailed relocation plans and participating in a multitude of relocation planning activities for the new Kansas City Plant.
+CPO 03 Security MYSO elements.
+Over the last year the FM&T Security organization has been actively engaged in construction activities, developing detailed relocation plans and participating in a multitude of relocation planning activities for the new Kansas City Plant.
 The staff has worked hard to ensure that the construction, move and final operations meet security requirements while enabling operational efficiency at every phase.
 The same staff has also been working diligently on new lease proposals and modifications to existing facilities in Albuquerque in preparation for relocation activities there as well.
 Security continued to support NSE security reform initiatives - providing subject matter experts for every activity.
 As evidenced by assessments conducted throughout the year, the security organization is performing satisfactorily - there were no significant security concerns identified during the fiscal year.
 Despite the enormous workload and without increase to staffing levels, Security has done an admirable job maintaining an effective security program at its existing facilities.